When substance abuse is present in a person’s life, it doesn’t just affect the person abusing the substance, it impacts everyone who cares about them.

 By taking care of yourself and learning how to cope when a loved one relapses, you are better able to help support your loved one.

 If you are unfamiliar with the disease of addiction and are unsure about what to do when your loved one relapses.
 We at Oregon Trail Recovery are here to help you begin that process.
 You can call us 24hrs a day, 7 days a week and speak to one of our staff.
-We also offer a Family Group on Friday night from 7 to 8pm.
+We also offer a Family Group on Friday night from 7 to 8 pm.
 This is a safe environment for anyone from the community to come and ask questions about addiction and recovery.
+This is great support for the family of addicts who are trying to cope with layered emotions.

 It may be difficult and even feel wrong to consider accepting invitations from friends and family members to go out to dinner or a movie, while you know the person you care about is suffering.
 But please remember, you need to be healthy too, for yourself and for the person you love.
 It can be easy to fall into depression and start to isolate yourself when you are missing your loved one, so stay connected with the people in your life that bring you joy and comfort.

-I am currently a house manager with Oregon Trail Recovery and when I started thinking about the topic of “what to do when my loved one’s relapsed” I decided to ask some of the clients currently enrolled in our 30, 60, and 90-day treatment programs what advice they would give to families who are struggling in this area.
+I am currently a house manager with Oregon Trail Recovery and when I started thinking about the topic of “what to do when your loved one relapses” I decided to ask some of my clients currently enrolled in our 30, 60, and 90-day treatment programs what advice they would give to families who are struggling to cope.

 Here is what they said… (And they gave excellent suggestions!)